sebastianspicker/notewitness/README.md

 A working tree for notewitness with an evolving implementation history.

 ## Overview
-notewitness documents maintained build commands, known limits, and remaining work.
+notewitness records the stable project shape and the work still worth checking.

 ## Status
 Lifecycle stage: core-build-out.
 The useful early notes have been carried forward.